Altar of Zeus at Pergamon

-This structure that dazzles with its design, craftsmanship, architecture, sculptures, and appearance built during the reign of King Eumenes II in the first half of the 2nd century BC on one of the terraces of the Pergamon Acropolis.
+This structure dazzles with its design, craftsmanship, architecture, sculptures, and appearance built during the reign of King Eumenes II in the first half of the 2nd century BC on one of the terraces of the Pergamon Acropolis.
 The altar was designed by Phyromachos, the seventh and last of the greatest Greek sculptors.

 The following two pictures show the simulation of the original form of the temple.

 This structure where the most magnificent examples of sculpture art of the period were exhibited was never fully completed because of King Prusias II attacked Pergamon in 156 BC.

 The 12-meter-high Altar of Zeus is a horseshoe-shaped structure that sits on a square area with an edge of approximately 35 meters.

 The Pergamon Altar Characteristics

 The structure consists of a five-step foundation, a podium rising on this foundation, a belt of reliefs rising on this podium, marble poles rising on this belt and a porch closing on the marble poles.

 These reliefs are as if they were a formal parade of giants and gods in Greek mythology.
 The reliefs surrounding the Altar of Zeus depict the gods fighting the giants, called Gigantomakhia or Battle of the Giants.
 The winning gods symbolize the Pergamon, and the losing giants symbolize the enemy Galatians.
 The frieze sculptures show the fight of the gods, who finally are victorious, against the giants.